Skip to main content

 Hormonal equilibrium is a dynamic state, constantly adjusting to internal and external stimuli.
 The endocrine system, a network of glands that produce and release hormones, operates through intricate feedback loops.
 For instance, the hypothalamic-pituitary-gonadal (HPG) axis governs reproductive and metabolic functions.

-The hypothalamus releases gonadotropin-releasing hormone (GnRH), which prompts the to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+The hypothalamus releases gonadotropin-releasing hormone (GnRH), which prompts the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These, in turn, stimulate the gonads (testes in men, ovaries in women) to produce sex hormones like testosterone and estrogen.

 When any component of this axis falters, the entire system can be affected.
 For men, declining testosterone levels, often associated with aging, can lead to reduced energy, diminished muscle mass, and altered mood.
 For women, hormonal shifts during perimenopause and post-menopause can cause hot flashes, sleep disturbances, and changes in body composition.
 Recognizing these systemic connections helps us appreciate why a comprehensive strategy is often more effective than isolated interventions.